cornelisser/TriloTracker/documentation/effects.md

 ## <a name='fxy---replay-speed'></a>Fxy    -    Replay Speed
 Set the speed (values 2-63) to play the music data.
 The xy value sets the delay in ‘halve’ ticks to wait between each pattern row.

-Due to the halve ticks, any odd speed number will alternate.F09 will play alternating 8 and 9 ticks.
+Due to the halve ticks, any odd speed number will alternate.
+F09 will play alternating 4 and 5 ticks.